To explore the beautiful mountains and historic architecture San Marino has to offer, follow the coordinates of 43.9333° N, 12.4667° E.

 The main exports consist of wood, building stone, lime, chestnuts, wine, wheat, hides, ceramics and baked goods.

-Do you know any interesting facts about San Marino you’d like to share here?
-Let us know in the comments section below!
+Do you know any interesting facts about San Marino?
+Share them in the comments below!